 As a blogger who has an opinion and who is also building a great brand true to yourself, you don’t want your site to be all things to all people.
 Instead, you want to have a focused audience who believes in your mission.
 They will be your biggest ambassadors who will not only share your work, but also buy your products and get others to subscribe as well.

 Once you’ve established some core principles for your site, make sure you stick to them.
 If the noise starts getting too loud with too many complainers, negative commenters, and trolls, your readership needs a culling.

 It is a weird phenomena that people who dislike your work will continue to follow along and give you traffic.
 They always say something like, “You’ve lost a reader!”
 “I’ve unsubscribed!”
 Yet they always seem to come back, addicted to everything you have to say.
+I’m not sure why this is.
 Perhaps there’s some kind of chemical imbalance to those with stalker tendencies.

 Much like how you regularly cull your e-mail list if subscribers haven’t opened one of your newsletters for at least 6 months, you can do the same with regular readers.
 Here’s how I do it to maximize traffic and minimize annoyance.

 I want Financial Samurai to attract intelligent readers who read beyond the headlines.
 The ideal Financial Samurai reader is one who gets deep into the content and shares his or her perspective in a respectful manner.

 Even if they disagree with what I have to say, they do so with solid logic and backing.
 They aren’t easily triggered by every little thing, and find joy in intelligent banter.